marbl/CHM13/README.md

 ## RNA-seq data

-A library was generated at UCDavis of 2x15bp RNA-seq reads and sequenced on an Illumina NovaSeq.
+Two separate poly-A prep libraries were generated at UC Davis and 2x150 bp RNA-seq reads generated on an Illumina NovaSeq (~25 million PE reads each).

 #### Downloads